Grassi Wine Company

 In 2010, Grassi’s daughter, Cassandra, joined the company and handles all the sales and marketing while residing on the vineyard property.
 Her addition was a particular joy to Grassi.

-Grassi Wine Company is an excellent example of an ultra quality boutique winery that adorns the crown of the exalted wine-producing area.
-We are delighted to introduce this distinctive, award-winning selection to our Platinum Wine Club members.
+Grassi Wine Company is an excellent example of an ultra-quality, boutique winery that adorns the crown of the exalted wine-producing area.
+We are delighted to introduce this distinctive, award-winning selection to our Diamond Wine Club members.

 Map of the area